n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 22-K-3 should be raised in 50 uL.
 I will not be doing this today.
 This just serves as a note for when I do.

+Esterfying the 9 samples today and blowing them down under N2 with heat then capping and storing overnight.

+Doing liquid-liquid and finalizing the 8 samples today.